gjstirling/Chitter/README.md

 - Create the databases using the psql commands found inside db/database_installation.sql <br>

 **Import tables**
-- Connect to the development database using the pqsl command
+- Connect to the development database using the pqsl command <br>
 ```\c chitter;```
 - Sequentially run the queries saved in the db/migrations directory.
-- Connect to the test database using the psql command
+- Connect to the test database using the psql command <br>
 ```\c chitter_test;```
 - Run queries saved inside db/migrations directory.